stellarguard/stellarguard/Notes.md

 = TODO =

-[] add email strategy as default when creating account [] sanitize body of POST /tfa based on type
+[x] add email strategy as default when creating account [] - wait until they verify their email?
+[] sanitize body of POST /tfa based on type
 [] idea -- federation for verification
-[] email service
+[] - log IP addresses

 = IDEAS =